Rebels with a cause: Can a rebellious art movement heal the trauma of sex abuse?

 The project’s founders aim they say to ‘connect trauma and creativity to stand for change and resistance against sexual assault and sexual abuse’.

 This regrettably is the central theme of the Ballarat Art Gallery’s current exhibition Out of the Darkness: A Survivor’s Journey and concurrent exhibitions around Ballarat co-sponsored by Continuous Voices.
-These shows have oversimplified the suffering of survivors, attempting to fit a multitude of experiences into a single overarching framework of resistance, with a flattening effect.
+Putting to one side the numerous falsehoods throughout, these shows have oversimplified the suffering of survivors, attempting to fit a multitude of experiences into a single overarching framework of resistance, with a flattening effect.

 Out of the Darkness: A Survivor’s Journey curator Robert House with Michael Peck's painting, 'You and I (A double portrait of son and self' (2017) Photo: News Limited